-Handbook Acknowledgement / Field Trip Permission / Media Option

-Please read all three parts and sign before returning it to your child's teacher Student's Name Teacher Part 1: Acknowledge Understanding of Handbooks: We have read and reviewed the information in this Handbook.
-(Parent/Guardian signature) (Student Signature) Part 2: Field Trip Permission, 2022 - 2023: Please check one of the following I give permission for my child to attend field trips planned by his/her teacher during the school year.
+Handbook Acknowledgement / Field Trip Permission / Media Option: 2023-2024 udent's Name acher art 1: Acknowledge Understanding of Handbooks: We have read and reviewed the formation in this Handbook.
+(Parent/Guardian signature) (Student Signature) 'art 2: Field Trip Permission, 2023 - 2024: Please check one of the following I give permission for my child to attend field trips planned by his/her teacher during the school year.
 I understand that I will be informed of trips prior to the date they are taken.
 (If your child takes medication in school: I also give permission for my child's teacher to carry my child's medication and administer as prescribed.)
 I do not give permission for my child to attend field trips planned by his/her teacher during the school year.
 I understand that my child will remain in school with another teacher and/or class while trips are taken.
-(Parent/Guardian signature) Part 3: Media Permission Option Form, 2022-2023: Please read thoroughly: Classroom activities and school events are sometimes photographed and/or recorded for use of district social media and/or website. □ I allow my child to be photographed/recorded.
+(Parent/Guardian signature) lassroo Media Permission Option Form, 2023-2024: Please read thoroughly: m activities and school events are sometimes photographed and/or recorded for use o ocial media and/or website.
+I allow my child to be photographed/recorded.
 I DO NOT wish to have my child photographed/recorded.
-HFCSD is not responsible for news and print media coverage of events and photographs.
-Student's Name Teacher School Grade (Parent/Guardian signature)
+FCSD is not responsible for news and print media coverage of events and photographs. tudent' s Name School Grade (Parent/Guardian signature)

-Please return to your student's teacher by September 16th.
+Please return to your student's teacher by September 15th.